-The project we are about to see is quite amazing!
+Ready?
+The project we are about to see is truly amazing!

-In Singapore, more precisely at the Marina Bay and were going to talk about one of the largest greenhouses in the world.
+We are in Singapore, more precisely in Marina Bay and were going to talk about one of the largest greenhouses in the world.

-We have the East Bay, the Central Bay and South Bay.
+We have East Bay, Central Bay and South Bay.

-And the South Bay, with its 54 hectares extension, it is the project that I want to focus on.
+The South Bay, with its 54 hectares extension, is the project that I want to specifically focus on.

-I’ll explain why: the project was planned in 2012 by Wilkinson Eyre Architects and the Grant Associates studio, and is a real key project for the Singapore territory since it represents the vision of this city as a “city garden “.
+Now, I’ll explain why: the project was planned in 2012 by Wilkinson Eyre Architects and Grant Associates studio and it’s a real key project for the territory of Singapore since it represents the vision of this city as a “garden city”.

-Within this contemporary and futuristic architectural greenhouse, there are structural masters of metal and glass, curved lines and transparencies, and the nature explodes.
+Inside this architectural contemporary and futuristic greenhouse, where the structural elements of metal and glass with their curved lines and transparencies, encourage nature to explode.

-To visitors, usually used to the tropical climate of Singapore, characterized by increasingly green and lush vegetation, they wanted to give the opportunity to experience the seasonality of nature and its changes.
+The visitors who are accustomed to the tropical climate of Singapore, with its evergreen, lush vegetation, are given the opportunity to experience the seasonality of nature and the changes that go with it.

-It has a huge display of plants, trees, flowers, and natural settings.
-From the fields of lavender, the olive groves, and the baobab to the foggy plains, up to a waterfall in the woods of 35 meters.
+It has a vast amount of plants, trees, flowers on display and all set in natural ambients.
+From the lavender fields to the olive groves, from the baobab to the misty plains, even a 35 meter waterfall in the middle of the greenery.

-It's a really great project that stems from man's ingenuity and dreams that meets with the wonder that only nature can give us
+It's a truly grandiose project that stems from man's ingenuity and dreams which meets with the wonder that only nature can give.
+Don’t you think so?

 What do you think about it?
 Don’t you also think that the project “Gardens by the Bay” is truly sensational?
 Would you like to visit one day?